-However, if you want to do more - to help prepare for these events, minimise their impact or be involved in the emergency response when they occur - then a postgraduate qualification in disaster management could be for you.
+If you want to play a role in preparing for disasters - such as floods, earthquakes and terrorist attacks - and minimise their impact, or get involved in the emergency response when they occur, a postgraduate qualification in disaster management could be for you.

-So what can we do about it?
-According to Dr Bennett, 'One way to help resolve these problems is to give motivated conscientious people the knowledge and skills to make a difference.
-Studying risk, crisis and disaster management at postgraduate level does just that.'
+'One way to help resolve these problems is to give motivated, conscientious people the knowledge and skills to make a difference.
+Studying risk, crisis and disaster management at postgraduate level does just that,' he says.

 'Graduates are now working in academia, business, government and non-profit organisations.
 Some found jobs in London, while others have been placed overseas, in positions ranging from humanitarian relief to development.'